dbierer/php-class-notes/php-iii-sep-2024.md

 ## TODO
 * Example of Doctrine annotations
 * Has Laravel switched to using Attributes?
+* Find out why unable to install Swoole in the VM

 ## Homework
+For Friday 27 Sep
+* Lab: FFI
+* Lab: New Extension [Optional]
+* Lab: ZendPHP for AWS [optional]

 For the week of 23 Sep
 * Lab: Custom PHP
 * Lab: Built-in Web Server